 - Checkboxes indicating the status of the content.
 Has it been created?
 Published?
 Archived?

-3. Pick a Workflow
+Step 3.
+Choose a Workflow

-Once you know what information you want to include in your calendar, you’ll want to decide how the visual content calendar will fit into your workflow.
-For example, you may choose a process wherein a marketing executive plans out a general yearly content strategy, a content manager maps out a monthly content plan, and then every week a content strategist plans out the next week’s posts on a more micro-level, which are then sent to designers to create.
-Ultimately, it’s a matter of working your content calendar into your existing processes, optimizing as necessary.
+Some workflow examples you might consider for your content marketing team would include choosing a process wherein a marketing manager or marketing executive plans out a general yearly content strategy, a content manager maps out a monthly content calendar, and then every week a content specialist plans out each week’s posts on a more micro-level, which are then sent to graphic designers to create blog cover images and edits images to be used.

-5. Import an Archive
+Step 5.
+Import an Archive

-6. Curate a Queue
+Step 6.
+Curate a Queue

 Another incredibly useful facet of the content calendar is that it allows for scheduling content well into the future.
 That’ll be your next step as part of your planning process: starting to look forward and fill in the calendar for the weeks and months to come.

 Step 7.
 Start Working

-Once you’ve done all that, all that’s left to do is to get running with your new visual content calendar!
+You can now get running with your new visual content calendar!
 All of your infrastructure, workflows, and processes should be in place now, so it’s just a matter of putting it all into action and reaping the benefits of all the work you just did in the previous six steps.